jamedina09/fates-unofficial-local-machine-setup/os-macos-sonoma-intel.md

 cd ~
 ````

-●	Create a new directory called 'opt'
+-	Create a new directory called 'opt'
 ```bash
 mkdir opt
 ````

 ## Command Line Tools
-NOTE: Sonoma provides new command line tools (version 15.3 as of May 2024) that cause various issues.
+Sonoma provides new command line tools (version 15.3 as of May 2024) that cause various issues.
 This new version of the command line tools does not allow compiling GCC and other packages from source.
 Therefore, I am installing the beta version 15, which is the immediate release after command line tools for Xcode 14.3.1, which runs perfectly.
 I cannot install version 14.3.1 because Sonoma does not support it.
 The version 15 Beta allows the compilation of packages.
 You need to download the beta 15 version.
 A screenshot of the software is below.
-Download the file to ~/opt.
-There is a compressed folder with Xcode 15 beta in ~.
+Download the file to ~/opt and install manually.

 https://developer.apple.com/download/all/